antonagestam/collectfast/README.rst

 The test suite is built to run against an S3 bucket.
 To be able to test locally you need to provide AWS credentials for a bucket to test against.
-Add the credentials to a file named `aws-credentials` in the root of the project
+Add the credentials to a file named `storage-credentials` in the root of the project
 directory:

 .. code:: bash